max-pfeiffer/password-generator/README.md

 * Urgent hotfixes can be delivered faster

 Disadvantages:
-* Deliverables/Features have to be planned more thoroughly as they become deployed imediately via small feature branches
+* Deliverables/Features have to be planned more thoroughly as they become deployed immediately via small feature branches

 Branch naming conventions:
 * main (trunk)